mongodb/docs-cluster-to-cluster-sync/source/includes/api/tables/progress-response.rst

    * - ``verification``
      - document
-     - Describes the embedded verifier on the source and destination clusters, including the current phase, the number of collections scanned, and the amount of time since the last check.
+     - Provides information on the progress of checks performed by the embedded verifier on the source and destination cluster.

+       .. versionadded:: 1.8

        .. versionadded:: 1.8